The Vålådalen trail

 An alternative route to STF Lunndörren is the path toward the Pyramids via Grönvallen, a well-preserved Sámi settlement nestled in the birch forest.
 The famous Pyramids and the surrounding landscape were shaped by ancient ice ages.
 The trail toward the Pyramids leads directly to the cabins in Lunndörren.

-Book your train via SJ.
+Book your train tickets via SJ (opens in new tab).
 Search for your journey from departure to final destination, in this case, Vålådalen.
 This way, you’ll see all available departures connecting various modes of transport: both train and bus.
 You also have a travel guarantee, ensuring that any delays won’t affect your arrival at the destination.

 Sections of the Vålådalen trail

-Below are descriptions of accommodation, section distances, and other relevant hiking information.
+Below is an overview of accommodation, stages with distances, and other relevant hiking information.

-Of course, you can hike in the opposite direction to the order presented.
+You can of course hike the route in the opposite direction to the one presented.

 Section 1: STF Vålådalen Mountain Station–STF Lunndörren Mountain Cabin